Margarita (Sleepy Brown song)

-"Margarita" is a song by American singer Sleepy Brown featuring rappers Big Boi and Pharrell Williams.
+"Margarita" is a song by American singer Sleepy Brown featuring Pharrell Williams and Big Boi.
 It was produced by Williams and Chad Hugo as The Neptunes.
-Taken from Brown's third studio album Mr. Brown, the song debuted at #8 on the Bubbling Under Hot 100 Singles chart, which fell off soon after.
+Taken from Brown's third studio album Mr. Brown, the song debuted at number 8 on the Bubbling Under Hot 100 Singles chart, which fell off soon after.

 Music video

 A music video was filmed in Spain in June 2006 and was released in July that year.
 The video peaked at number 2 on BET's 106 & Park.